stephenhaunts/ProfanityDetector/README.md

 # ProfanityDetector

 This is a C# (.NET Standard 2.1) library for detecting profanities within a text string.
-The profanity list was compiled from lists from the internet that are allegedly used by social media sites for detecting profanities.
-This is useful if you want to detect anything naughty in some text and have those words reported.
+The profanity list was compiled from lists from the internet that are allegedly used by social media sites for detecting profanities (although I can't confirm that).
+A library like this is useful if you want to detect anything profane in some text and have those words reported.

 _The profanity list contains swearing, sexual acts, racial slurs, sexist slurs and anything else that you can imagine._
 _If you are easily offended, then **DO NOT** open the file called ProfanityList.cs_